Cesconlab/handbook/docs/General/index.md

 ## Want to Contribute?

-If you're interested in contributing to the BHK Lab Handbook, we encourage you to check out our **[Contributing Section][contributing-to-the-lab-handbook]**.
+If you're interested in contributing to the Cescon Lab Handbook, we encourage you to check out our **[Contributing Section][contributing-to-the-lab-handbook]**.

 Whether you're looking to [report an issue][submitting-issues],